 College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MS) > Admission Requirements

-Community faculty evaluate all application materials carefully and emphasizes the following criteria:
+Community MS faculty evaluate all application materials carefully and emphasizes the following criteria:

-1. Completeness of Credentials: Faculty will only review complete applications submitted before the December 5 deadline.
-The review process begins shortly after this date, and interviews with a group of selected applicants will take place on campus in February.
-Applicants will be notified if they qualify for an interview.
-In-person interviews are strongly preferred; however, phone/Skype interviews can be arranged if necessary.
+1. Completeness of Credentials: Faculty will only review complete applications submitted before the May 1 deadline.
+The review process begins shortly after this date, and applicants will be notified if they are accepted into the program as soon as possible after this date, but by May 15.

-5. Personal Statement: No specific prompt is provided in order to allow applicants the freedom to express themselves as they deem appropriate.
-Applicants are encouraged to highlight their research interests and name faculty with whom they would like to work.
+4. Personal Statement: No specific prompt is provided in order to allow applicants the freedom to express themselves as they deem appropriate.
+Applicants are encouraged to highlight their interests in the Community MS program.
 A guideline of two to three pages is advised.

-7. Minority Status: Community faculty encourage applications from students of minority background.
+6. Underrepresented Status: Community faculty encourage applications by students from underrepresented groups.